Connor Sparrowhawk’s tragic death again highlights the need for urgent reform of hospital-type accommodation for people with learning disabilities.

 I have blogged on this topic numerous times over the past three or so years and I make no apologies for coming back to it again.
 Pressure needs to be kept up on the authorities that continue to commission places in such institutions, as well as on central government, to ensure that reform is delivered and tragedies like Connor’s don’t occur again.

-A tweet today from the Winterbourne Joint Improvement Programme (@WinterbourneJIP) – which was established to help local areas fundamentally transform health and care services for people with learning disabilities or autism and behaviour that challenges, and is now led by MacIntyre’s Bill Mumford – offers hope: “We r challenging commissioning of long stay settings: reduce nos & improve quality.
+A tweet today from the Winterbourne Joint Improvement Programme (@WinterbourneJIP) – which was established to help local areas fundamentally transform health and care services for people with learning disabilities or autism and behaviour that challenges, and is now led by MacIntyre’s Bill Mumford – offers hope: “We r challenging commissioning of long stay settings: reduce nos and improve quality.
 Progress not quick enough”.

 This change has to happen: assessment and treatment units – although in some it seems that precious little of either happens – both privately and NHS-run, are still failing and the consequences for the people in them can be devastating, as Connor’s case demonstrates.